Felicia Montealegre: Broadway and theatrical career

 In 1944 at age 21, Montealegre established herself in New York, where she took piano lessons from Chilean pianist Claudio Arrau.
 Upon her arrival in New York, Montealegre started acting lessons with Herbert Berghof at the Dramatic Workshop of the New School for Social Research.
-She then continued studying with him at his newly founded acting school HB Studio.
+She then continued studying with him at his newly founded acting school, HB Studio.
 In April 1945, Montealegre made her first New York acting appearance in the English-language premiere of Federico Garcia Lorca's If Five Years Pass at the Provincetown Playhouse.
 Montealegre made her Broadway debut on July 20, 1946, at the Booth Theatre as the ingénue in Ben Hecht's Swan Song.
 In 1950, she was an understudy to Leora Dana in Samuel A. Taylor's The Happy Time on Broadway, starring Eva Gabor and Montealegre's then-lover Richard Hart.

 Montealegre's Shakespearean roles included Jessica in a 1953 production of The Merchant of Venice at New York City Center and as Katharine in Henry V in a 1956 production at the Cambridge Drama Festival in Cambridge, Massachusetts.
-Other notable stage appearances included Margot Wendice in Dial M for Murder at the Palm Beach Playhouse (Florida) in 1957 and Sally Bowles in Van Druten's I Am a Camera at the North Jersey Playhouse, starring alongside her lifelong friend and colleague Michael (Mendy) Wager.
+Her other notable stage appearances include as Margot Wendice in Dial M for Murder at the Palm Beach Playhouse (Florida) in 1957 and Sally Bowles in Van Druten's I Am a Camera at the North Jersey Playhouse, starring alongside her lifelong friend and colleague Michael (Mendy) Wager.

 Montealegre returned to the Broadway stage in 1967 to play Birdie Hubbard in Lillian Hellman's The Little Foxes directed by family friend Mike Nichols.
 She made her Metropolitan Opera debut in 1973 as Andromache in Berlioz's opera Les Troyens, the work's first staging in New York City.
-Montealegre made her final Broadway appearance in the 1976 play Poor Murderer, directed by her former acting teacher Herbert Berghof.
+Montealegre made her final Broadway appearance in the 1976 play Poor Murderer, directed by her former acting teacher, Herbert Berghof.